Predictive modelling for the management of outpatient no-shows at Manchester University NHS Foundation Trust

 The full rapid systematic review is available from the Journal of the American Medical Informatics Association here.

-Following on from this review we are conducting primary research both before and after the predictive model is implemented.
-We are currently interviewing staff, to help us understand how staff are currently managing outpatient no-shows, how they are intending to use the predictive model once it becomes available, and what barriers, facilitators, benefits, and consequences they foresee in the implementation of the model.
+Following on from this review we conducted primary research both before, during and after the predictive model was implemented.
+We observed and interviewed staff, to help us understand how they managed outpatient no-shows, how they are intended to use (and then used) the predictive model, and what barriers, facilitators, benefits, and consequences they expected (and then experienced) in the implementation of the model.
+Drawing on quantitative data also allows us to examine call volume and changes to non-attendance rates.

-After the predictive model goes live, we will conduct both quantitative and qualitative research to identify how the predictive model is used within the trust and describe its impact.
+After the predictive model goes live, we will conduct mixed-methods research to identify how the predictive model is used within the trust and describe its impact.

 Who are we working with?